turingschool/curriculum-site/module4/pd/lessons/support_engineering.md

 ## Wrap up

 <section class="checks-for-understanding">
-#### In your notebook take some time to reflect on your experience before Turing, the new skillset you’ve acquired, and how they can apply to Solutions Engineering.
+#### In your notebook take some time to reflect on your experiences before Turing, the new skillset you’ve acquired, and how those can be applied to Solutions Engineering.

-- Describe some similarities and differences between a traditional Software Engineering role and someone under Support Engineering?
+- Describe some similarities and differences between a traditional Software Engineering role and someone under Support Engineering.
 - In what ways does your background fit into the Support Engineering role?
-What part of your story can be altered or highlighted.
+What part of your story can be altered or highlighted?
 - Is there alignment between these roles and your previous experience / skillset?
 Begin to search job postings with these titles.
 Find 3 - 5 job postings that align with what you’re looking for.
-- What are some further questions you’d ask someone in roles within Support Engineering?
+- What are some additional questions you’d ask someone in Support Engineering roles?

 </section>